blackbeard334/fosdem23-emulator-devroom-cfp/index.md

     - However, talks submitted before the 16th get a higher precedence
 - ASAP: announcement selected talks
 - February 5th: FOSDEM!

+### Volunteering

+_FOSDEM needs you!
+Every year, the FOSDEM team is assisted by an enthusiastic team of volunteers to help out with various tasks and make the event a fun and safe place for all our visitors._

+There are some benefits to being a volunteer, but most importantly you help make FOSDEM possible :)

+Visit [https://volunteers.fosdem.org/](https://volunteers.fosdem.org/) to sign up.

 ### [Contact us](mailto:emulator-devroom-manager@fosdem.org)
 - [Mahmoud Abdelghany](https://twitter.com/blackbeard0x14e)